ConceptaNjolima/MyTNTResources/Week 2/[ENG2.5]Branching, merging, and merge conflicts.md

     5. Fetch from main and pull into your branch frequently to stay in sync.
     6. Plan the work.
 Breakdown who is working on what and what may conflict.

-### Try it: Game Play (20 minutes)
+## Try it: Game Play
+(20 minutes to explain and start playing a few rounds)

 1. Together we're going to create a whole bunch of merge conflicts.
-2. Navigate to the Sign-In Exercise in the Exercises Repository.
+2. Navigate to the MergeConflict Sign-In Exercise repository that you have access to
 3. Play the game using these TWO RULES

     - You will **ONLY** edit the file when on your **feature branch**!